 The Side Effects Of CBD

 As with every vitamin, mineral, and herbal supplement, CBD is known to sometimes cause some mild side effects.
 Any substance has the potential to affect different people in a variety of different ways.
-Before you start taking CBD as part of your daily regimen, it’s important to be aware of possible side effects.
+Before you start using CBD body creams, CBD face creams, or using and CBD products as part of your daily regimen, it’s important to be aware of possible side effects.
 It’s recommended that you discuss using CBD with your doctor or health professional beforehand to make sure it's the right decision for you, particularly if you are taking regular medication.

 You may experience dry mouth after taking CBD